terjeio/grblHAL/drivers/SAMD21/README.md

 Using pin 25 for stepper enable is perhaps not possible as this pin is decoupled with a total of 4.8uF...
 Testing required!

-__NOTE:__ Only tested on my bench with an oscilloscope, some switches and LEDs.
+**NOTE:** Only tested on my bench with an oscilloscope, some switches and LEDs.

+---
+2018-12-17